drstearns/tutorials/src/godb/index.md

 		fmt.Printf("error opening database: %v\n", err)
 	}

+	//ensure that the database gets closed when we are done defer db.Close()

 	//for now, just ping the server to ensure we have
 	//a live connection to it
 	if err := db.Ping(); err != nil {